Canon Vs Sony Camera | Side By Side Comparison

 Which brand offers better autofocus between Canon and Sony cameras?
 Well, it depends.

-When in live view mode, Canon’s mirrorless cameras and DSLRs use a method called DPAF (Dual Pixel Autofocus).
+Canon’s mirrorless cameras and DSLRs use DPAF (Dual Pixel Autofocus) when in live view mode.

 This is a type of phase-detection autofocus that is exceptionally fast and accurate.
-One of the advantages of Canon’s system is the vast number of focus points available, with the Canon EOS R boasting over 5,000.
+One advantage of Canon’s system is the vast number of focus points available, with the Canon EOS R boasting over 5,000.

 Sony also uses phase-detection AF in its cameras.
 While its cameras may not have as many focus points, Sony’s mirrorless focusing systems have had many more years to evolve.

-Its latest cameras are characterized by technologies such as Real-Time Eye AF and Real-Time Tracking, which offer superior subject recognition and tracking capabilities.
-Indeed, Sony possesses the most reliable and best AF seen on a mirrorless camera.
+Its latest cameras are characterized by Real-Time Eye AF and Real-Time Tracking, which offer superior subject recognition and tracking capabilities.
+Indeed, Sony possesses the most reliable and best AF on a mirrorless camera.

 Canon vs. Sony: Design